Canker Sores: 7 Common Causes, How to Treat & Home Remedies

 Stress and anxiety can decrease the effectiveness of your immune system’s and increase your chances of infection.
 Decreased mood can also dry out the oral mucosa, which encourages canker sores to appear.

-What to do: Managing stress and anxiety are important for controlling canker sores.
+How to treat: Managing stress and anxiety are important for controlling canker sores.
 Resting when necessary and performing physical activity may be helpful.
 See how you can naturally manage stress and anxiety with herbs

 6. Celiac disease